Monty/mdbook-from-HTML-ebook/src/chapter-02.md

 was about to happen, while to me the whole business was still confused and grotesque.
-As I drove home to my house in Kensington I thought over it all, from the extraordinary story of the red-headed copier of the *Encyclopædia* down to the visit to Saxe-Coburg Square, and the ominous words with which he had parted from me.
+As I drove home to my house in Kensington I thought over it all, from the extraordinary story of the red-headed copier of the
+<em>Encyclopædia</em> down to the visit to Saxe-Coburg Square, and the ominous
+words with which he had parted from me.
 What was this nocturnal expedition, and why should I go armed?
 Where were we going, and what were we to do?
 I had the hint from Holmes that this smooth-faced pawnbroker&rsquo;s assistant was a